Samuel-Lubliner/local-library-django-tutorial/notes/7-Generic-list-and-detail-views.md

 ## Overview

 - Use generic class-based list views for listing multiple records, and detail views for displaying individual records.
-- Extract information from URL patterns and pass it to the view using pattern matching with regular expressions.
+- Extract information from URL patterns and pass it to the view.
 - These views reduce the amount of view code needed, streamlining the development process.
 - Implement pagination in list views to efficiently handle large datasets.
 - Apply these concepts to create pages to view our books and authors, passing data from URLs to the views.